2 STRANGE (but interesting) THINGS ABOUT GENDER NOUNS IN FRENCH 🤓

 Gender is masculine and feminine.

 The first thing is that there are words in French that have both genders.
 It's up to you to choose.
-This is the case, for example, of a very common word, the word après-midi.
+This is the case, for example, with a very common word, après-midi.

 It's a song, for example the anthem of a country, or the anthem of a soccer club, for example.
-And more recently, there is a word where we heard a lot in French either the, or there, it is the Covid or the Covid.
+And more recently, there's a word that's been heard a lot in French, either le or là, and that's Covid or la Covid.

-The second is that there are words in French, three precisely, that change gender between singular and plural.
+The second is that there are some words in French - three to be precise - that change gender between singular and plural.
 In the singular, they are masculine and in the plural, they are feminine.

-You have certainly noticed that French is a language where there are many exceptions.
+As you're no doubt aware, French is a language full of exceptions.
 We love exceptions.
-The first one is the word amour.
-Amour in the singular is a masculine word, while in the plural it is a feminine word.
+The first is the word amour.
+Amour in the singular is a masculine word, while in the plural it's a feminine word.

 A beautiful love, but beautiful loves.
-Then there is the word delight.
-So delight is something very good to eat.
+Then there's the word délice.
+So délice is something very good to eat.

 In the singular we say a delight, but in the plural we say wonderful delights or gourmet delights.

-And finally, the third word it is not really very common, it is an organ.
+And finally, the third word, which isn't really very common, is an organ.

-An organ is like a piano and is found in churches.
-Again, in the singular it is male and in the plural it is female.
+An organ looks like a piano, and that's what you find in churches.
+Again, in the singular it's masculine and in the plural it's feminine.

 In French, there are also words that are identical and depending on their gender, they will mean a different thing.

-A tower that is feminine and a tower that is masculine do not mean the same thing.
-A tower is a walk, a stroll, while a tower is a construction.
+A feminine tower and a masculine tower don't mean the same thing.
+A tour is a walk, a stroll, while a tower is a construction.

-For example, in Paris, the Montparnasse tower, so it's a building, it's a building.
-There is also the thank you and the thank you.
-A thank you is when you thank someone.
-Thank you for liking this video, while the thank you is the pity.
+For example, in Paris, the Montparnasse tower, which is a building, is a building.
+There's also the merci and the merci.
+A merci is when you thank someone.
+Thank you for liking this video, whereas merci is pity.

 For example, I can say these soldiers are merciless with their enemies.

 That's it for today.
-I hope you enjoyed this video and especially that you learned something you didn't know about the genre in French.
+I hope you've enjoyed this video, and especially that you've learned something you didn't know about the genre in French.

 See you soon.